Carvarafael/Rafael-Carvalho-Portifolio/README.md

 ## 👷 Check out what I'm currently working on

-- [maximousblk/mill](https://github.com/maximousblk/mill) - Set of GitHub Actions for me to build my favorite projects.
+- [Fractal-Reshape-Representation](https://github.com/Carvarafael/Fractal-Reshape-representation) - Algorithm to Extract Fractal Attributes from an Histological Image and Perform Classification Using CNNs (ResNet and EfficientNet).

 ### 🔭 Latest releases I've contributed to